Justice Department offering two of Ahmaud Arbery's killers plea deals on hate charges, court documents show

 He added that Arbery's family is "devastated" over the proposals and "their wishes are being completely ignored."

-Merritt said Jones would appeal to the court Monday to throw out the deal.
+Merritt said Cooper-Jones would appeal to the court Monday to throw out the deal.

 Download our Free App